 “As the climate warms and cyclone intensity increases, the southern Great Barrier Reef will become an important refuge for reef residents looking to migrate to cooler areas,” Ms Marsden says.

-“Avoid Island will join our network of climate change refuges being created through the Reef Islands Initiative.
-Its southern location has an 8m tidal range, allowing it to avoid rising sea water levels and other effects of climate change.”
+“Avoid Island will join our network of climate change refuges being created through the Reef Islands Initiative.”

 Federal Minister for the Environment Sussan Ley says the Australian Government’s Reef Trust is delighted to be supporting Reef Islands with $5 million in funding to help protect reef species and rejuvenate ecosystems.